Sea Shepherd Conservation Society operations: Japanese whaling (2003–2017)

 In its anti-whaling efforts, Sea Shepherd attempts to deter Japanese ships that hunt minke and fin whales in the Southern Ocean.
 In 2005, Japan decided to double its quota from the previous year to 935 minke whales and ten endangered fin whales.
 In 2007, they planned a take of 50 fin whales and 50 humpback whales.
 Sea Shepherd claims that its activities reduced catches to a level where the Japanese had not been able to make a profit from the whaling for three years running as of 2010.

-The Japanese fleet of the Institute of Cetacean Research consists of a factory ship, two spotter vessels, and three harpoon boats.
+As of 2005, the Japanese fleet of the Institute of Cetacean Research typically consists of a factory ship, two spotter vessels, and three harpoon boats, though the exact fleet composition has varied.
 The whalers say that lethal research is needed to accurately measure the whale population, health, and response to global warming and is essential for the sustainable management of the world's cetacean stocks.
 Australia and New Zealand have started a non-lethal whale research program to show that the Japanese lethal research program is no longer necessary.
 Sea Shepherd and other environmental groups dispute the Japanese statement of research "as a disguise for commercial whaling, which is banned."

 Article III.2 of the ICRW, however, requires that no meat from caught whales is wasted, and in order to meet this requirement as well as fund their efforts, the whalers sell the meat on the open market.
 Among other places, it can be found at Tokyo's famed Tsukiji fish market and Japanese restaurants.
 Sea Shepherd has stated that one of the main aims of their operations is to make commercial whaling financially unviable.

 In his 2009 book, Whaling in Japan, Jun Morikawa states that Sea Shepherd's confrontational tactics have actually strengthened Japan's resolve to continue with its whaling program.
 According to Morikawa, Sea Shepherd's activities against Japan's whaling ships have allowed the Japanese government to rally domestic support for the program from Japanese who were otherwise ambivalent about the practice of hunting and eating whales.

 August 2017, Sea Shepherd announced that they would suspend their anti-whaling activism.
 They cited the fleets inability to compete against the evolution of the whaling fleet supported with high tech military resources such as 'real time satellite' surveillance and increased funding.
 However Paul Watson claimed the organization will devise alternative undisclosed strategies to adapt in the future.
 He has criticized the Australian government for not providing logistical support to the organization such as satellite surveillance.